lorenzosquadrani/lorenzosquadrani.github.io/_notes/linux/arch_linux.md

 (from the archlinux guide)
 It is important to remember that there are two different kinds of configurations on a GNU/Linux system.
 System-wide configuration affects all users.
 Since system-wide settings are generally located in the /etc directory, root privileges are required in order to alter them.
 For example, to apply a Bash setting that affects all users, /etc/bash.bashrc should be modified.
 User-specific configuration affects only a single user.
 Dotfiles are used for user-specific configuration.
 For example, the file ~/.bashrc is the user-specific configuration file.
 The idea is that each user can define their own settings, such as aliases, functions and other interactive features like the prompt, without affecting other users' preferences.

+To make a service start at boot, just enable it with systemctl (like you start it, but enable).